 Jane Chu is the eleventh chairman of the National Endowment for the Arts.
 With a background in arts administration and philanthropy, Chairman Chu is also an accomplished artist and musician.
 She leads a dedicated and passionate group of people to support and fund the arts and creative activities in communities across the nation.

 Chu was born in Shawnee, Oklahoma, but was raised in Arkadelphia, Arkansas, the daughter of Chinese immigrants.
 She studied music growing up, eventually receiving bachelor's degrees in piano performance and music education from Ouachita Baptist University, and master's degrees in music and piano pedagogy from Southern Methodist University.
 Additionally, Chu holds a master's degree in business administration from Rockhurst University and a PhD in philanthropic studies from Indiana University.

-In addition to awarding $116 million in grants during her tenure to-date, Chu has issued new research reports on arts participation and the impact of the arts and cultural industries on the nation's gross domestic product; announced a collaborative funding program with the National Park Service; and in celebration of the agency's upcoming 50th anniversary, launched the Tell Us Your Story project that demonstrates the importance of the arts in our lives.
+In addition to awarding more than $240 million in grants during her tenure to-date, Chu has issued new research reports on arts participation and the impact of the arts and cultural industries on the nation's gross domestic product; has made hundreds of trips to communities across the nation to see first-hand how the arts are impacting people and places; and launched the Tell Us Your Story project that demonstrates the importance of the arts in our lives.

 "We have an opportunity to start a new dialogue on the ways in which the arts—and the ways the NEA supports the arts—are an essential component of our everyday lives," says Chu.
 "Although many may not realize it, the arts actively intersect with areas such as the economy, human development, and community vitality.
 The arts and artists who are funded and supported by the NEA are an integral part of the solution to the challenges we face in all parts of our society."